dotnet/AspNetCore.Docs/aspnetcore/blazor/components/prerendering-and-integration.md

 ### Set child content through a render fragment

 The [Component Tag Helper](xref:mvc/views/tag-helpers/builtin-th/component-tag-helper) doesn't support receiving a [`RenderFragment` delegate for child content](xref:blazor/components/index#child-content) (for example, `param-ChildContent="..."`).
-We recommend creating a Razor component (`.razor`) that references the component you want to render with the child content you want to pass and then invoke the Razor component from the page or view.
+We recommend creating a Blazor component (`.razor`) that references the component you want to render with the child content you want to pass and then invoke the Blazor component from the page or view.

 ### Ensure that top-level prerendered components aren't trimmed out on publish